Skip To Main Content

 Here are some suggestions for what to include in your phone calls, emails, and letters to state lawmakers:

-- Your request (for example: protect the “guarantee” because reducing it would hurt funding for our district, fully implement the Fair School Funding Plan with updated inputs, and increase the state share minimum to 20%)
+• Your request (for example: protect the “guarantee” because reducing it would hurt funding for our district, ensure state funding keeps pace with inflation, and remove the cash balance provision)

 We suggest you write an email message to lawmaker, then use that message as a script for a phone call.
 The message can then be printed and mailed to lawmakers for an additional contact point.